sy2002/MiSTer2MEGA65/README.md

 TL;DR
 -----

-1. Plug-in your "raw" MiSTer core from MiSTer's RTL folder into `MEGA65/main.vhd`
+1. Copy your your "raw" MiSTer core from MiSTer's RTL folder into `/rtl` and wire it inside `MEGA65/vhdl/main.vhd` while adjusting the clocks in `MEGA65/vhdk/clk.vhd`.

-2. Provide and wire RAMs, ROMs and other devices in `MEGA65/mega65.vhd`
+2. Provide and wire RAMs, ROMs and other devices in `MEGA65/vhdl/mega65.vhd` and wire everything correctly.

-3. Configure your core's behavior, including how the start screen looks like, what the ROMs should be loaded (and where to), the abilities of the
+3. Configure your core's behavior, including how the start screen looks like, what ROMs should be loaded (and where to), the abilities of the
-   <kbd>Help</kbd> menu and more in `MEGA65/config.vhd`
+   <kbd>Help</kbd> menu and more in `MEGA65/vhdl/config.vhd`.

 **DONE** your core is ported to MEGA65! :-)